any-code/riot-i18n/README.md

    i18n.localise('Hello') // -> 您好
 ```

-setting language can also be done via an observable with the mixin
+setting language can be achieved using i18n.setLanguage('lang') or triggered using a riot observable
 ``` html
 <riot-tag>
     <ul>